majamarijan/taskManager-frontend/README.md

 # taskManager-frontend

-Example of the frontend that will implement project  https://github.com/majamarijan/taskManager-MongoDB
+Starter example of the frontend that will implement the project  https://github.com/majamarijan/taskManager-MongoDB

 Description:
 - responsive layout (mobile view and desktop)